ItsVinnyX/VenomSurge-Staff/Punishment Guidelines.md

 - If a player is Ban Evading ban their ip and ban their account for perm.
 For a perm ban, always include an appeal link and reason.
 - /gbanip (player) (reason)
 - /gbanip joebob119 Ban evading.
 Appeal @ www.Venomsurge.com
 - Always insert the -s flag to make the message silent.
-It wil protect the player being banned.
+It will protect the player being banned.

 --------------------------------------------------------------------------------------------------------------------------------------